Harambee West median real estate price is $77,656, which is less expensive than 99.1% of Wisconsin neighborhoods and 97.2% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Milwaukee, the Harambee West neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, the Harambee West neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
+The Harambee West neighborhood stands out for having an average per capita income lower than 98.4% of the neighborhoods in the United States.
+In a nation where 1 out of every 4 children lives in poverty, the Harambee West neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Harambee West is also pretty special linguistically.
 Significantly, 11.8% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 99.8% of the neighborhoods in America.